tmkarol/ML-Othello/README.md

 WTH_dataset_y.txt - File containing the targets dataset.
 If this file does not exist, data is parsed out of WTH_2004 in Iago.py and the file is created.
 If this file does exist, the data can simply be loaded in Iago.py next time it is run.

-model.h5 - The saved, trained model.
+saved models (directory) - This folder contains saved, trained models in .h5 format.
 This file is created in Iago.py and then loaded in main.py in order to make predictions on where the AI should move.

 Pipfile - Use this file to set up your environment to run the code.